K-Scorpio/scorpiosec/content/en/posts/HTB-Resource.md

 ![sudo -l command](/images/HTB-Resource/sudo-l-cmd.png)

 The output of `sign_key.sh` is as below.
-The script is similar to the `sign_key_api.sh` script, it use `ssh-keygen` to sign an SSH public key using a specified CA private key to create a signed SSH certificate.
+The script is similar to the `sign_key_api.sh` script, it uses `ssh-keygen` to sign an SSH public key using a specified CA private key to create a signed SSH certificate.
 It expects five arguments and also performs a matching operation with the `/etc/ssh/ca-it`.

 ```bash
 #!/bin/bash